Kermalis/VGMusicStudio/README.md

 * Add keyboard shortcuts to the UI
 * Let on-screen piano play notes or interact with MIDI keyboard
 * Remove "private set" in config and add saving of config
+* Support pret dissassembly projects
 * Fix UI crashing when some invalid songs are switched to
-* Support pret dissassembly projects if they need that

 ## Special Thanks To:
 * Ipatix
-* Tuku473
+* tuku473
 * Bregalad
+* mimi